-Labor-management relations in the Department of the Army are extensive.
-Approximately 112,000 appropriated fund employees are represented by unions in 392 separate collective bargaining units and about 12,000 non-appropriated fund employees are represented by unions in 45 collective bargaining units.
+Union recognition within the Department of the Army is extensive.
+As of 2016, approximately 124,000 appropriated fund employees are represented by unions in 471 separate collective bargaining units and about 12,000 non-appropriated fund employees are represented by unions in 48 collective bargaining units.

 In the vast majority of cases, unions hold exclusive recognition in the Army at the activity or installation level.
-But some unions hold recognition at higher organizational levels (e.g., National Maritime Union).
+Some unions, typically within the Corps of Engineers, hold recognition at higher organizational levels (e.g., National Maritime Union).

 Where a union has exclusive recognition, management is obligated to deal with the union, and only the union, regarding the working conditions of employees within the bargaining unit.
-Such dealings, which must occur before management changes working conditions of these employees, may occur in the context of collective bargaining or labor-management partnership arrangements.
+Such dealings, which must occur before management changes working conditions of these employees, may occur in the context of collective bargaining or labor-management council discussions.

 - American Federation of Government Employees (AFGE)